Fuel Tech Experts

 Turbo Carbon Removal:

-If you are unfortunate enough to have a turbo diagnosed with excessive carbon build-up, then several options are available.
+If you are unfortunate enough to have a turbo diagnosed with excessive carbon build-up, several options are available.
 Firstly, politely decline any suggestion that the turbo must be replaced unless the unit is proven faulty, damaged, or excessively worn.
 Excessive carbon does not fall into any of these categories.

-In tank fuel cleaners:
+In-tank fuel cleaners:

 Forget the cheap cleaners, as these rely on the principle of natural cleaning through carbon scavenging.
 To learn more about that, read our article “EGR cleaning and EGR Cleaners.”
 These products clean the fuel system and improve the quality of the combustion process, resulting in cleaner exhaust gases.
 These cleaner exhaust gases, combined with heat, can naturally scavenge and clean the carbon from all post-combustion areas, including the turbo.
 This is somewhat effective, but you achieve the same results from a high-quality fuel system cleaner.

-Prevention and Maintenance:
+Prevention and maintenance:

 1. Keep the fuel system and combustion area running efficiently by using a regular high-quality fuel conditioner such as Oilsyn Diesel Power/Race DNA or Archoil AR6900-D MAX.
-These will improve combustion quality and reduce the amount of recirculating hydrocarbons, even when the engine is cold!
+These will improve combustion quality and reduce the amount of recirculating hydrocarbons, even when the engine is cold.

 3. If you suspect a reduction of cylinder compression, use a professional engine flush or advanced cleaner such as Oilsyn ReleaseTech Power Flush or Power Cleaner, followed by an oil change.
 It is often postulated that compression loss results from engine (piston/rings/cylinder) wear.
 This is not always the case.
 Most compression loss conditions result from deposit build-up on the piston rings and skirts.
 The build-up then forces the rings from the bore and thus reduces engine compression.
 A professional flush will resolve this quickly and effectively.
-A high-quality oil and additive pack such as AR9200 or AR9400 will prevent any future deposit build-up or compression loss.
+A high-quality oil and additive pack will help prevent any future deposit build-up or compression loss.

 4. Occasionally drop down a gear or two to increase the revs and thus increase the temperature.
 Heat is your best friend when it comes to removing carbon.
 This is also important when using any fuel additives as it will enhance the efficacy of the cleaning chemistry.

-I would recommend researching your engine and vehicle to understand the susceptibility of the turbocharger to failure or deposit accumulation.
+I recommend researching your engine and vehicle to understand the turbocharger’s susceptibility to failure or deposit accumulation.
 If there are documented cases of either of these, we advise that you use the appropriate lubricants and additives to ensure your vehicle does not encounter the same problems.
-Please don’t hesitate to contact us if you need further advice on this matter.

 Oilsyn and Archoil products can be purchased from http://www.powerenhancer.co.uk